-Specialists in Adjudication, Building Payment Disputes and Security of Payment
+Specialists in Adjudication, Building Payment Disputes and Prompt Payment

 We help industry participants understand and use security of payment legislation.